Published on January 28, 2021

 Driveway Fire Pit Program

-If you’re missing impromptu driveway chats and physically distanced hangouts from the summer chances are your neighbours are too.
+If you’re missing impromptu driveway chats, chances are your neighbours are too.
 Get outdoors and rekindle neighbourhood connections around a fire on your driveway.

 Residents can enjoy a fire on their driveway every Friday and Saturday as part of the Driveway Fire Pit Program.
 The Fire Chief, in accordance with the authority granted to him under the Fire Services Bylaw, has issued a City wide blanket permit to all residents allowing driveway fire pits provided that all standards and conditions outlined below are met.